echang112368/badger/README.md

 - `MerchantItem` – An item that a merchant wishes to promote.
 - `MerchantCreatorLink` – Relationship between a merchant and a creator with a status field.
 - `LedgerEntry` – Financial ledger entry linked to either a creator or merchant.
+  The `paid` field indicates if the entry has been settled.

 ## Project URLs
 The main URL configuration (`random_links/urls.py`) wires the apps together: